CostiVoicu/To-do-list-app/README.md

 - [Technologies](#technologies)

 ## About The App
-This is a to do list app where you can create an account and write your own tasks.
+This is a To-Do list app where you can create an account and write your own tasks.
 You can create multiple accounts.

 ## Screenshots
 ### Home page